sharetribe/flex-docs/src/docs/concepts-development/flex-environments/index.md

 environments for your organization, e.g. for Quality Assurance (QA) or automated testing.
 We can include additional environments to your paid subscription at a price of \$49 per month per environment.
-To include additional development environments in your subscription, contact Flex Support!
+To include additional development environments in your subscription, contact Sharetribe Support!